 nettletontribe believes in the ability for innovative thinking with architectural expertise to make a positive impact on the world.
 Our studio is extensively involved with pro bono work, including project management of Stage 2 of the MacKillop Grange Retirement Village in Mosman, Giant Steps School for Autistic Children at Gladesville, The Rooftop Multipurpose Indoor Sports Centre at Crows Nest, and numerous small projects for local sporting clubs.
 Most recently, this has included assisting with the Kompian Hospital for Baptist Minister David Mills in Papua New Guinea, registered with Architects Without Frontiers (AWF).

 At nettletontribe we believe in nurturing our employees’ interests, whilst assisting in developing and expanding their skillset.
-A structured CPD (Continuing Professional Development) Programme and a tailored Business Development & Mentoring Programme are in place for advancement of staff.
+A structured internal mentoring programme is in place for the advancement of personal and professional skills of our staff.
 Tutorials are provided to assist graduate architects to complete their registration.
-We nurture the passion and skill of our creatives with weekly design workshops and internal design competitions. nettletontribe value the importance of education, in bringing new talent to the industry and sponsor student events, such as the UNSW ARCHEX Graduate Show.
+We nurture the passion and skill of our creatives with design workshops and internal design competitions. nettletontribe value the importance of education, in bringing new talent to the industry and sponsor student events, such as the UNSW ARCHEX Graduate Show.

-As a company, nettletontribe believes in the importance of being environmentally and socially aware.
+As a company, nettletontribe believes in the importance of being with an internal sustainability group.
 As such we are involved in several initiatives contributing to the betterment of such issues.
 Across each of our offices, recycling initiatives are followed for materials such as inks and paper.
 Support is given to environmental initiatives such as ‘who gives a crap’ recycled toilet paper, a company that improves hygiene standards in developing countries.
 Many of our staff members participate in a broad range of charity fundraising events, such as Movember, City Mile Dash, City 2 Surf, Melbourne Marathon, Orange Sky Laundry, Steptember, Brisbane to Gold Coast Cycle Challenge, Spring Series Breakfast and POSH Gala Ball for Cancer Council, Australia’s Biggest Morning Tea, Cromehurst Charity Golf Day, Redkite Corporate Quiz, National Hard Hat Campaign, the list goes on.